aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

         - !Sub "arn:${AWS::Partition}:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly"
         - !Sub "arn:${AWS::Partition}:iam::aws:policy/AmazonSSMManagedInstanceCore"
 ```

-The role created here includes several AWS managed policies, which are designed to provide permissions for specific uses needed by Karpenter to create and manage nodes.
+The role created here includes several AWS managed policies, which are designed to provide permissions for specific uses needed by the nodes to work with EC2 and other AWS resources.
 These include:

-* [AmazonEKS_CNI_Policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html): Provides permission Amazon VPC CNI Plugin needs to configure EKS worker nodes.
+* [AmazonEKS_CNI_Policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html): Provides the permissions that the Amazon VPC CNI Plugin needs to configure EKS worker nodes.
 * [AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodePolicy.html): Lets Amazon EKS worker nodes connect to EKS Clusters.
-* [AmazonEC2ContainerRegistryReadOnly](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEC2ContainerRegistryReadOnly.html): Allows access to repositories in the Amazon EC2 Container Registry.
+* [AmazonEC2ContainerRegistryReadOnly](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEC2ContainerRegistryReadOnly.html): Allows read-only access to repositories in the Amazon EC2 Container Registry.
 * [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html): Adds AWS Systems Manager service core functions for Amazon EC2.

+# Karpenter Controller Authorization in cloudformation.yaml

+This section sets the permissions that the Karpenter Controller has to create and manage EC2 and other AWS resources.
+In particular, the section creates a service account (karpenter) that is combined with the KarpenterControllerPolicy.
+The permissions here go beyond the permissions assigned to Karpenter nodes in the previous section.

+The resources defined in this section include:

+* KarpenterControllerPolicy
+* KarpenterInterruptionQueue
+* KarpenterInterruptionQueuePolicy
+* ScheduledChangeRule
+* SpotInterruptionRule
+* RebalanceRule
+* InstanceStateChangeRule

+Because the scope of the KarpenterControllerPolicy is an AWS region, the cluster's AWS region is included in the `AllowScopedEC2InstanceActions`.

 ## KarpenterControllerPolicy

-This section sets the permissions that the Karpenter Controller has to create and manage EC2 resources.
-Because the scope of the KarpenterControllerPolicy is an AWS region, the cluster's AWS region is included in the AllowScopedEC2InstanceActions.

-A KarpenterControllerPolicy sets the name of the policy, then defines of a set of resources and actions allowed for those resources.
+A `KarpenterControllerPolicy` object sets the name of the policy, then defines a set of resources and actions allowed for those resources.
+The policy creates authorization for the Karpenter Controller to AWS resources, instead of using the NodeInstanceProfile which probably has less permissions to AWS resources.
 For our example, the KarpenterControllerPolicy would be named: `KarpenterControllerPolicy-joe-karpenter-demo`

 ```
   KarpenterControllerPolicy:
     Type: AWS::IAM::ManagedPolicy